aaronbloomfield/ics/hws/hw-forensics.md

-You can get a copy of the hard drive image by going to [https://libra.cs.virginia.edu/forensics/](https://libra.cs.virginia.edu/forensics/) -- you will have to use Netbadge to log in.  **You can not use somebody else's disk image!** If it says that your image is not yet ready, try again in an hour or so.
+You can get a copy of the hard drive image by going to [https://libra.cs.virginia.edu/forensics/](https://libra.cs.virginia.edu/forensics/) -- you will have to use Netbadge to log in.  **You can not use somebody else's disk image!** You have to wait until you are told the images are ready for this semester.
 The image was compressed with gzip -- if your operating system does not natively support it, then you can use [7-zip](https://www.7-zip.org/) to extract it.
 The compressed .gz file is 4 Gb in size, and the uncompressed image is 10 Gb in size.

 This image was designed using Linux (it's an ext4 file system).
 However, you can do this homework on any host OS.
-The VirtualBox image is configured to run Autopsy.
+The course VirtualBox image is configured to run Autopsy.
+Within that image, you can download your disk image, un-gzip it, and run autopsy right from the command line.

 ### Tools allowed